bibleexchange/courses/church-history/en/500_reformed-church/reformed-church.md

 ### The light of truth

 The movable type printing press became a powerful tool of the Reformation.
-The reformers printed books and pamphlets teaching against the doctrine of the Catholic Church and the truths of justification by faith.
+The reformers printed books and pamphlets teaching against the doctrine of the Catholic Church and the doctrine of justification by faith.
 These new pamphlets gained in popularity and were circulated throughout Europe.
 Books had to be hand copied by scribes before the printing press was invented, but now books could be circulated quickly.
 People could read for themselves and make decisions based on fact and not only what a priest told them.

 ## The Reformation

-### Change within the Catholic Church

-### Reform means to amend, change or improve
+_Reform_ means "to amend, change or improve."
 Reformers were trying to bring change to the church.
 Some of these reformers did not realize that the Roman Catholic Church was not going to change.
 They stood against what they saw as false doctrine.
 They were restoring the Bible into the languages of the people.
-The Catholic Church strongly opposed laymen reading the Bible.
-Those who stood for truth were persecuted and began to realize the false church of Rome was not going to change.
+The Catholic Church opposed laymen reading the Bible.
+Those who stood for truth were persecuted and began to realize the Catholic Church was not going to change.  _Protestant_ is the name given to those who protested the Catholic Church.

-### Changing from darkness to light

-People received the truth of salvation when they began to read the Bible for themselves.
-God was turning on the light to end the dark ages.

-## The Reformers

-God raised up torch bearers throughout the world to restore the light of the Gospel. _Protestant_ is the name given to those who protested the Catholic Church.

-### Reformers in Europe
+### The Reformation in Europe

 #### Martin Luther (1483&ndash;1546) in Germany